-It is an ensemble that symbolically communicates through conventions on medieval dress language, the status of the Rector of Chief of “Magnificus” rank of an autonomous and privileged corporation.
+It is an ensemble that symbolically communicates through conventions on the medieval dress language, the status of Chief Rector with the rank of “Magnificus” of an autonomous and privileged corporations.

-While respecting the heraldic coding, the Rector’s clothing is red scarlet with hermin garments, signifies and signals a sovereign authority or delegated sovereign powers in our case through the Constitution.
+Respecting the heraldic coding, the Rector’s attire is scarlet red with ermine linings, signifyingies and signalings a sovereign authority or with delegated sovereign powers, in our case by the Constitution.

-In medieval tradition, university graduates have the right to wear long, long anklets, like clergy, nobles and crown magistrates.
-According to the supreme academic rank, the rector’s robe is long, from the red velvet velvet lined with hermine visible to the high velvet cuffs.
+According to the supreme university rank, the rector’s robe is long, made of red velvet scarlet lined with ermine visible on the high-turned cuffs.

-All the sumptuous medieval and university collections feature a flagship, “loros,” a long scarf, a reduction of the Roman toy, a sign of Roman citizenship, and belonging to civilization, opposed to barbarism.
-The Loros, a secular symbolic object of the late antiquity of both sides of the empire, perpetuated in the west by the church, transmitted to the Holy Roman Empire in the East by the Byzantine Empire, is generalized in the clothes of the clergy, nobles, magistrates and notables present in ceremonial use clergy of magistrates and academics.
+All the sumptuous outfits of medieval tradition, and of the university, include a play emblematic, “loros”, a long scarf, reduction of the Roman toga, sign of Roman citizenship and belonging to civilization, as opposed to barbarism.
+Loros, a symbolic object secular of the late antiquity of both sides of the empire, perpetuated in the west by church, transmitted to the Holy Roman Empire, in the east by the Byzantine Empire, is generalized in the lands of clergy, nobles, magistrates and notables, present in ceremonial use in the clothes of the clergy of magistrates and academics.

-The rector’s ceremony is the property of the University, it involves white gloves with long sleeves, as a symbol of privileged status of “regalia“
+The Rector’s ceremonial attire is the property of the University, involves white gloves with long cuffs, as a symbol of the privileged status of “royalty”.